Adults with obesity treated with semaglutide 2.4 mg achieved and maintained a significant amount of weight loss in a 68-week trial

 About obesity

-Obesity is a chronic, progressive and misunderstood disease that requires long-term medical management.5,6 One key misunderstanding is that this is a disease of willpower, when in fact there is underlying biology that prevents people losing weight and keeping it off.7 Obesity is influenced by a variety of factors, including genetics, appetite signals, behavior and the environment.7 It is a gateway disease and is associated with at least 60 other health conditions.8 The current COVID-19 pandemic has highlighted that obesity also increases the risk for severe illness and hospitalization due to COVID-19.9,10,11,12
+Obesity is a chronic disease that requires long-term management.(6,7) It is associated with many serious health complications and decreased life expectancy.(8,9) Obesity-related complications are numerous and include type 2 diabetes,(7) heart disease,(7) obstructive sleep apnoea,(10) non-alcoholic fatty liver disease(11) and certain types of cancer.(12) The current COVID-19 pandemic has highlighted that obesity also increases the risk for severe illness and hospitalisation due to COVID-19.(13,14)

-The global increase in the prevalence of obesity is a public health issue that has severe cost implications to healthcare systems.13,14 In the United States, more than 42% of adults live with obesity.15
+The global increase in the prevalence of obesity is a public health issue that has severe cost implications to healthcare systems.
+In 2016, 13% of adults, or approximately 650 million adults, were living with obesity worldwide.(15)

 SOURCE Novo Nordisk